54.7 F

 Winsome Earle-Sears to speak at Virginia Chamber forum

 Lt.
 Gov. Winsome Earle Sears, the GOP front runner, is scheduled to speak shortly after 9 a.m., at the event, sponsored by the Virginia Chamber of Commerce and the Virginia Economic Development Partnership.
-In the afternoon, U.S. Rep. Abigail Spanberger will address the crowd.
+In the afternoon, U.S. Rep. will address the crowd.

 Mary Sue Terry was the only woman in Virginia history to have received a major-party nomination for governor.
 She served as attorney general of the state for two terms.
 She was a candidate for governor in 1993, but lost to Republican George Allen who went on to become a U.S. Senator.

 Earle-Sears has also made history as Virginia’s first Black woman, and first immigrant woman to hold a statewide position.
 The Jamaican-born Earle Sears, a former delegate and veteran of the U.S. Marine Corps, took a unique path to reach the Virginia State Capitol.
-She has owned an appliance, plumbing, and electrical company, and managed a homeless shelter.
+She has owned an appliance, plumbing, and electrical company, and managed a shelter.

 This article originally appeared in Virginia Business.